kartonfarkas/api_docs/source/suite/emails/launch.rst

 Launching an Email Campaign
 ===========================

-Launches an email campaign.
-The launch will happen later, an "OK" response will report only that the request was received by the API.
+Initiates the launch of an email campaign and returns an OK response from the API to confirm that the request has been received.
+The actual launch itself will take place after the launch request has been processed.

 .. warning::